janastu/iihs_couch_services/README.md

        password:john12345
        confirmPassword:john12345

-   4) Make the post request and response should be "User Created Successfully"
+   4) Make the post request, if the response is "User Created Successfully" then the Superlogin service is configured with Couchdb Database